TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 7. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date"

 == Changelog ==
+= 3.18.0 (20.09.2022) =
+* Enhancement - Added a new date format d-m-Y. Props to @joostvanderzanden.
+* Tweak - Added an order_id parameter to 'orddd_after_timeslot_update' action so other plugins can use it.
+* Fix - When creating an order manually from the backend, the delivery date field would remain disabled and would not allow to add a delivery date.
+This has been fixed now.
+* Fix - Time slots were not coming up for the first available delivery date on the delivery calendar.
+This has been fixed now.
+* Fix – It was not allowing admin to edit the checkout page with Elementor when our plugin is active.
+This has now been fixed.

 = 3.17.3 (09.05.2022) =
 * Fix - Cut-off time error was appearing on checkout page when 'Select Time slot' or 'Timeslot Not Available' is chosen.